-- (1) The procedure for electors' meetings is dealt with in the Act and the Regulations. - (2) In exercising his or her discretion to determine the procedure to be followed at an electors' meeting, the Presiding Member is to have regard to this local law.
+- (1) The procedure for electors' meetings is dealt with in the Act and the Regulations. - (2) In exercising his or her discretion to determine the procedure to be followed at an electors' meeting, the Presiding Member is to have regard to these Local Laws.